 For employees, this means that even when a non-compete is void or scrutinized under Montana's framework, separate non-solicitation and confidentiality obligations may still apply, and each provision should be evaluated independently.

 For employees who work in Montana for out-of-state employers, the choice-of-law analysis affects whether Montana's distinctive framework applies.
-Montana courts generally apply Montana law to employment relationships centered in the state, and Montana's strong statutory policy disfavoring restraints on trade — combined with its unique wrongful-discharge protections — provides a basis for applying Montana law even when an agreement designates another state's law.
+Montana courts generally apply Montana law to employment relationships centered in the state, and Montana's strong statutory policy disfavoring restraints on trade, combined with its unique wrongful-discharge protections, provides a basis for applying Montana law even when an agreement designates another state's law.

 This matters because the difference between Montana's framework and the frameworks in neighboring states is substantial.
 An employer based in a state that enforces non-competes under a reformation-friendly framework may include a choice-of-law provision designating that state's law, hoping to access more favorable rules.
 For employees who primarily work in Montana, Montana's public policy disfavoring restraints on trade, and its unique status as the only non-at-will state, may override that designation.
 The combination of the anti-restraint statute and the wrongful-discharge law gives Montana employees a distinctive set of protections that the state's courts may apply notwithstanding a contractual choice of another state's law.

-Montana's economy includes significant energy and natural resources sectors — coal, oil and gas in the eastern part of the state, along with mining, timber, and agriculture.
+Montana's economy includes significant energy and natural resources sectors, including coal, oil and gas in the eastern part of the state, along with mining, timber, and agriculture.
 Employees in these sectors frequently have access to proprietary technical information, geological data, and specialized expertise that constitutes genuine confidential information.
 Despite the value of these protectable interests, Montana's statutory disfavor of restraints on trade means employers must demonstrate that any non-compete is reasonable and necessary, and the courts scrutinize the claimed interest carefully.

 Montana's healthcare sector generates a distinctive category of non-compete disputes, and the foundational Dobbins and Reddy-line cases reflect the courts' attention to the public interest in healthcare access.
-Montana's vast geography and sparse population make healthcare access a persistent concern — many communities are served by a small number of providers, and the departure of a physician can leave an area underserved.
+Montana's vast geography and sparse population make healthcare access a persistent concern.
+Many communities are served by a small number of providers, and the departure of a physician can leave an area underserved.
 A non-compete that would prevent a physician from practicing in a region where few alternatives exist faces substantial scrutiny under both the reasonableness analysis and the public-interest consideration.

 The interaction with Montana's wrongful-discharge law is particularly significant in these sectors.
 Because Montana is the only non-at-will state, an employer's decision to terminate an employee is itself subject to the good-cause requirement, and the circumstances of a termination affect both the wrongful-discharge analysis and the equity of enforcing a non-compete.
 An energy or healthcare employee terminated without good cause has overlapping claims and defenses arising from Montana's distinctive employment framework.